What Release Intelligence is

 Period filter

 The top metrics, charts, and Recent releases list respect the dashboard period (week, month, quarter, or custom range).
-They only include releases whose release date falls in that window (when you are not using sample mock data).
+Shipped production releases are counted in the month or quarter they actually shipped (from status history); in-flight work still uses the planned release date.

 Upcoming releases